FortiShield/gpt-computer-agent/README.md

 ## Capabilities
 At this time we have many infrastructure elements.
-We just aim to provide whole things that already in ChatGPT app.
+We just aim to provide whole things that already in Aideck.

 | Capability                         | Status                      |
 |------------------------------------|----------------------------------|